Louislam09/DominicanID/README.md

 # DominicanID

-I use an api to create this simple proyect where i receive an dominian ID and give back all date related with the ID number.
+I use an api to create this simple proyect where I receive a dominian ID and give back all datas related with the ID number.